Skip to main content

 What is CLEAR at the airport?

-Perhaps its greatest benefit, CLEAR can help get you through the airport and to your flight quickly.
-Instead of waiting in the standard lines when you reach the airport, you can find a CLEAR kiosk.
-That's where your ID and boarding pass can be verified with biometrics through an iris and fingerprint scan.
-After verification, a CLEAR agent will typically escort you to the front of security with little to no waiting.
+CLEAR may help get you through the airport and to your flight quickly.
+Instead of waiting in standard security lines when you reach the airport, you can find a CLEAR kiosk.
+That's where your ID and boarding pass can be verified with biometrics scanning which includes an iris and fingerprint scan.
+After verification, a CLEAR agent will typically escort you to the front of security.

 CLEAR offers additional benefits